Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Queueing Model and General Dispatching Framework

+This framework also allows us to quantify the communication overhead induced by a policy $\pi$.
+Let $m(\pi)$ denote the total number of messages exchanged between the dispatcher and servers at each sampling epoch.
+We define the average number of messages per time slot and per job as

+where $n\lambda$ is the expected number of arrivals per time slot.
+For instance, under JSQ the dispatcher communicates with all $n$ servers at each sampling epoch, so $m(\mathrm{JSQ}) = 2n$.
+Under Po$d$, the dispatcher queries $d$ servers and receives $d$ responses, so $m(\mathrm{Po}d) = 2d$.

+\begin{example}[Representation of Common Policies within the Framework] Table \ref{tab:policies} illustrates how this framework can describe several common policies.
+JSQ, JSED and $\mathrm{Po}d$ typically set $T=1$ to update information every time slot while $k$-SLQ-$d$ policy sets $T=k(n-d)\geq 1$ to update information periodically.
+JSQ, Po$d$ and $k$-SLQ-$d$ use $\boldsymbol{\gamma}=(1,...,1)$ and JSED uses $\boldsymbol{\gamma} = (\mu_1,...,\mu_n)$.
+Although Po$d$ observes only $d$ servers at each decision epoch, it is naturally interpreted as operating with the global ordering of all servers induced by their queue lengths: it samples $d$ servers and selects the one that is smallest with respect to this global order.

-\begin{example} Table \ref{tab:policies} illustrates how this framework can describe several common policies.
-Although RAND and RR do not require any state information, they can still be expressed within the framework at an abstract level.
-Both JSQ and Po$d$ use an all-ones vector as for $\boldsymbol{\gamma}$ and sort servers according to their queue lengths.
-JSED uses the service rate vector $\boldsymbol{\mu}$ and sorts servers based on their scaled queue lengths, which represent expected delays.
-It is also important to note that assignment decisions differ across policies.
-For RAND and RR, the assignment decision is independent of the service rate and the scaled queue length, while Weighted RAND incorporates the service rate into the decision function.
-JSQ, Po$d$, and JSED make their decisions based on the (scaled) queue lengths. \end{example}
+It is also important to note that dispatching decisions differ across policies.
+For RAND, WRAND and RR, the assignment decision is independent of the service rate and the scaled queue length, while WRAND incorporates the service rate into the decision function.
+JSQ, Po$d$, $k$-SLQ-$d$ and JSED make their decisions based on the (scaled) queue lengths. $\square$

-Within this framework, at any time $t$, incoming jobs are assigned to one of the servers according to the decision vector: